git/git.github.io/rev_news/drafts/edition-68.md

   has been announced with significant changes compared to previous editions.
 Notably coding hours and period will be reduced from 350 hours and 12 weeks to 175 hours and 10 weeks; there would be 2 evaluations (instead of 3).
-Additionally, eligilibility requirements will be relaxed, among others allowing people participating in a variety of different licensed academic programs, not just students of accredited university programs.
+Additionally, eligibility requirements will be relaxed, among others allowing people participating in a variety of different licensed academic programs, not just students of accredited university programs.